wp-plugins/social-locker/readme.txt

 * Compatible with all the popular browsers.
 * Locks any type of content: text, videos, images, links, forms and more.

-<a href="http://demo.onepress-media.com/sociallocker-free/">Click here to view the live demo!</a>

-*The plugin is a free edition of the premium
-<a href="http://onepress-media.com/plugin/social-locker-for-wordpress/get" target="_blank" >social locker</a> plugin.
-You can activate premium features for a trial period inside the plugin.*

 = Resources =

 * View Social Locker plugin <a href="http://demo.onepress-media.com/sociallocker-free/" target="_blank">demo</a>.